malloydata/malloydata.github.io/docs/_src/user_guides/basic.md

 _**NOTE:**: to pipeline a named query, the syntax to reference that named query is `-> query_name`.
 An example of this can be found in the [Query Doc](../language/query.md#multi-stage-pipelines)._

-## Aggregate Calculations
+## Aggregate Locality

-As in SQL, aggregate functions `sum`, `count`, and `avg` are available, and their use in an expression identifies the corresponding field as a [measure](../language/fields.md#measures).

-Aggregates may be computed with respect to any joined source, allowing for a wider variety of measurements to be calculated than is possible in SQL.
+ When computing `sum`, `avg`, and `count` on fields in joined sources with one-to-many relationships, Malloy will automatically handle the duplication of rows that occurs in the join, and compute accurate aggregations on the fanned-out table.
 See the [Aggregate Locality](../language/aggregates.md#aggregate-locality) section for more information.

 ```malloy
 --! {"isRunnable": true, "showAs":"html", "runMode": "auto", "source": "faa/flights.malloy"}